Cost Segregation for Distribution Centers

 Case Study – Distribution Center for the Landscaping Industry

-Case Study – Distribution Centers
+Cost Segregation Case Study – Distribution Centers

 The subject property is a newly constructed 97,000 square foot distribution center.
 It is situated on 19 acres and was placed-in-service in 2018.
 The company is a distributor of chemicals and other products for the commercial landscaping industry.

 The building has a showroom with offices on the 1st floor and a small mezzanine with typical finishes and equipment connections.
 The warehouse also has typical finishes and equipment for this type of facility.
-In addition, it has a seed cooler room with specialized mechanical equipment and special electrical connections for lighted racking that qualified as personal property.
+In addition, it has a seed cooler room with specialized mechanical equipment and special electrical connections for lighted racking that qualify as personal property.
 Land improvements included all concrete paving, fencing, a rail spur, landscaping, and a covered fuel island.

 The Source Advisors Cost Segregation engineers were engaged to analyze the construction cost.
 Contractor payment applications, record ledgers, and architectural plans were analyzed for proper building, land improvement, and personal property classifications.
 They conducted a thorough inspection of the property.
 Key property personnel were also interviewed.
 A detailed report was delivered, identifying and documenting all of the components that qualify for a shorter tax life.